LDAR-Sim/LDAR_Sim/LDAR-Sim_inputs.md

 **Default input:** N/A

-**Description:** A list of years that define the months of deployment.
+**Description:** A list of months used for scheduling.
+Methods can only be deployed during these months.
+For example, [8,9] indictates methods can only be deployed in August and Septamber.

 **Notes on acquisition:**

-**Notes of caution:** Only aircraft, truck, and OGI methods can use this functionality.
+**Notes of caution:** Only mobile methods can use this functionality.

 # Data sources, modelling confidence and model sensitivity